Should Your Maryland Estate Plan Include a Trust?

 Every trust is either revocable or irrevocable.
 If the grantor creates a revocable trust, the grantor may change or revoke the trust at any time.
 If the grantor creates an irrevocable trust, it cannot be changed or revoked for any reason.

-While all trusts are created by a document executed during the grantor’s lifetime, the trust may take effect at a different time.
+While all trusts are created by a document executed during the grantor’s lifetime, they may take effect at a different time.
 A trust may be a living trust (also called an inter vivos trust) or a testamentary trust.
 A living trust is funded and becomes effective during the grantor’s life.
 A testamentary trust is funded and becomes effective on the death of the grantor.

 Asset protection is one of the significant benefits of a trust, both during and after the grantor’s lifetime.
 If beneficiaries receive property and assets in a Will, they immediately get full control of all the assets.
 In contrast, a trustee can be directed to distribute assets over time and only for certain purposes, to protect the assets from being squandered or misused by the beneficiaries.